 The sale or other exchange of virtual currencies, or the use of virtual currencies to pay for goods or services, or holding virtual currencies as an investment, generally has tax consequences that could result in tax liability.
 This guidance applies to individuals and businesses that use virtual currencies.

-Bartering is an exchange of property or services.
+Bartering is the exchange of goods or services.
+Usually there's no exchange of cash.
+An example of bartering is a plumber exchanging plumbing services for the dental services of a dentist.
+Bartering doesn't include arrangements that provide solely for the informal exchange of similar services on a noncommercial basis (for example, a babysitting cooperative run by neighborhood parents).
 You must include in your income, at the time received, the fair market value of property or services you receive in bartering.
-For additional information, Refer to Tax Topic 420 - Bartering Income and Barter Exchanges.
+For additional information, refer to Tax Topic 420 - Bartering Income.